Program Details

 MEd in STEAM Education, University of San Diego, 2021

 Eric is an evolutionary biologist interested in venom and biological invasions.
 His current research focuses on the role of venom in lionfish invasion of coral reefs.
 He uses genomic techniques to understand both ancient and modern evolution.
 In addition to research, Eric is a passionate educator who taught biology in Morocco and Madagascar.
 He believes that travel helps us to develop a multidimensional understanding of other cultures and environments.
-Eric leads our Thailand program.
+Eric leads our Thailand and Japan programs.